AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/README.md

 * **[Causal Discovery](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/tree/main/3.%20Causal%20Discovery)**;
 * **[Causal Estimation](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/tree/main/4.%20Causal%20Estimation)**.

-Each of these folders contains files that could help practitioners to find examples on how to use different tools.
+Each of these folders contains a list of files to reproduce the examples in the paper and a list of tools for practitioners.
+Each tool is linked to its original documentation in order to have a practical and updated toolkit for different causal tasks.

 ## Causal Discovery
 The first folder contains examples for section 3 of the paper.
 The examples are divided according to the kind of data: we have provided examples for both cross-sectional data techniques and scripts for dealing with causal discovery for time-series.
 Different software packages were tested in order to check different methods.